 These kinds of talented, innovative developers and entrepreneurs inspire me, so I want to help them.
 I help them realize their visions by developing their messages, programs, events and even them.
 I’m also good at wrangling teams of various people to get stuff done.
 I love to talk and coach startups.

-I’ve had the privilege to work with amazing people at Mozilla, Charles Schwab, a myriad of internet startups, a venture capital firm and an executive search firm, and speak at events including TEDx, South by Southwest, the HTML5DevConference, and the ForwardJS conference.
+Before joining Salesforce in October 2021, I’ve had the privilege to work with amazing people at Mozilla, Charles Schwab, a myriad of internet startups, a venture capital firm and an executive search firm, and speak at events including TEDx, South by Southwest, the HTML5DevConference, and the ForwardJS conference.

 I went to Stanford University to study history, UC Berkeley’s Haas School to study business, and completed the Coro Community Fellowship to gain a greater understanding of bigger-picture and, perhaps more importantly, multi-stakeholder complexities.